-In the case of HA, it is necessary that the FortiGate-VMs have the correct IP information statically configured in order to provide proper failover between the two devices.
+In the case of HA, the FortiGate-VMs must have the correct IP address information statically configured to provide proper failover between the two devices.

 OCI API calls enable the failover mentioned above through the OCI Fabric connector, but only for IP addresses configured as secondary in the OCI VNIC configuration.